 Our team members.

 The companies whose products and services we buy and partners that we collaborate with.

 The non-governmental organizations with which we work.

-Day-to-day engagement methods: Continuous dialogue (locally and centrally).
+Regular engagement methods: Continuous dialogue (locally and centrally), supporting

 Our peers and colleagues.